Fall 2024 - P1

 Variables

-A Variable is defined as an abstraction inside of a program that can hold a value.
+A Variable is defined as an abstraction inside of a program that can hold a value or values.

-Variables can be named from letters like X, Y, Z to phrases like APIKEY.
-The point of these names is to store some sort of Data to a resuable value.
+Variables can be named from letters like n for number, or description like name or fav_food.
+The point of these names is to store some sort of Data to a sensible name.

 name = "Gerald"